simonbengtsson/simple_peer_flutter/README.md

 Simple WebRTC.
 Wraps [flutter_webrtc](https://github.com/flutter-webrtc/flutter-webrtc) similar to [simple-peer](https://github.com/feross/simple-peer)

-IMPORTANT: Right now this library only supports data channels (and not media).
-Contributions welcome!

 ## Getting started

 Read more about how to get started with webrtc in [flutter_webrtc](https://github.com/flutter-webrtc/flutter-webrtc) or the javascript [simple-peer](https://github.com/feross/simple-peer)

-## Roadmap

-- Support media (in addition to currently supported data channels)
+## Currently unsupported features (contributions welcome!)

+- Media channels (only data channels supported right now)
-- Support batching large data (such as sending files byte by byte)
+- Batching of large data ie such as sending files byte by byte (needs to be handled in calling application right now)

 ## Usage